jyje/profile/certifications/_posts/2025-10-22-kcna-kubernetes-and-cloud-native-associate.md

 **Study Strategy:**
 - If you're already familiar with Kubernetes (e.g., from CKA/CKAD), the KodeKloud course can be completed in about 1 week
-- Focus on understanding the "why" and "what" rather than just the "how" - KCNA tests conceptual knowledge
+- Focus on understanding the "why" and "what" rather than just the "how" - KCNA tests conceptual knowledge through four-choice multiple-choice questions only
-- Practice with mock exams to get comfortable with the multiple-choice format
+- Practice with mock exams to get comfortable with the multiple-choice format (remember: no hands-on tasks on the actual exam)
 - Review CNCF project documentation to understand each project's role in the cloud native ecosystem

 **Important Reminder:**